View related sites

 We also have videos that you can use to explain to students what it’s like on exam day, so they know what to expect.

 Finally, we have advice for your school if you’re planning to host the exams at your own venue – this includes tips on accessibility, test day photos, and exam security.

-You can send this booklet to parents along with the letter.
 Each exam has a dedicated booklet full of information that’s useful for both parents and candidates, including how best to prepare, and tips for exam day, plus what happens after the exam.